nrobinson2000/robot-arm/README.md

 ## Team Members

 [Nathan Robinson](https://nrobinson.me) - Assembled the hardware, developed the software for the robot arm controller, and created an API to allow the arm to be controlled wirelessly.
-Designed the presentation for the project.

 J Tarness - Developed a frontend application to wirelessly communincate with the robot arm.
-Pitched the project presentation.
+Designed and pitched the project presentation.

 ## System Diagram